-If you’re feeling really fancy, you could also serve it with a melted peanut butter drizzle, chopped peanuts, or really anything else that sounds good to you!
+If you’re feeling really fancy, you could also serve it with a melted peanut butter drizzle, melted chocolate drizzle, chopped peanuts, or really anything else that sounds good to you!

 Yes, since this uses cream cheese and whipped cream – both dairy items, the pie should be refrigerated before serving and after you’re done enjoying the pie.

 The peanut butter pie will last for 4-5 days in the refrigerator, if you don’t eat it all first!
 If you can’t eat it all by then, I recommend freezing it and enjoying later.

 If you like pie, you’re in for a treat (or multiple treats!).
 These are some of our other favorite pie recipes!